-Ollie, as he is known, was obviously not in good health but no one was able to go in and catch Ollie up and treat him or determine the cause of his poor health.
+The owl was obviously not in good health but no one was able to go in and catch the owl up and treat him or determine the cause of his poor health.

-We responded to the call to go and assess Ollie and after gathering him up
+We responded to the call to go and assess the owl and after gathering him up.

 we found that the anklets on his legs were so tight that his leg tissue had started growing around them.

-We seized Ollie and brought him back to the Centre where the anklets were carefully removed.
-Ollie will receive further treatment for his injuries and be closely monitored until he has returned to full health.
+We seized the owl and brought him back to the Centre where the anklets were carefully removed.
+The owl will receive further treatment for his injuries and be closely monitored until he has returned to full health.

-Once Ollie is back in perfect condition he will be given a forever home at the Centre, if you keep an eye out too he may even appear in our fantastic displays!
+Once the owl is back in perfect condition he will be given a forever home at the Centre, if you keep an eye out too he may even appear in our fantastic displays!